Manage the list view in Adobe Workfront Planning

 Or

-Select one or more items, and notice the actions bar at the bottom of the list, then click one of the following:
+Select one or more items, and notice the actions bar at the bottom of the list, then click one of the following, when available.
+Depending on which area you access the list view from, click on one of the following options:

-- Delete to delete the project.
+Delete to delete the item.
 Deleting a project disconnects it from the record and moves it to the Workfront’s Recycle Bin.
 Workfront administrators can recover deleted projects up to 30 days after they were deleted.
+Deleting a form does not delete the requests or records created when the form was submitted.